Phase Transitions in Genome-wide Association Studies and Categorical Variable Screenings: Introduction

-where $\chi_\nu^2\left(\lambda(i)\right)$ is a chi-square distributed random variable with $\nu$ degrees of freedom and non-centrality parameter $\lambda(i)$.
-We will also look for practical procedures that attain the performance limits, as soon as the problems become theoretically feasible.

-Model \eqref{eq:model-chisq} is motivated in particular by large-scale categorical variable screening problems.
-A prototypical application is genome-wide association studies (GWAS), where millions of genetic factors are examined for their potential influence on phenotypic traits.
-We briefly introduce the scientific background next, to provide some context.
+In this paper, we study large-scale categorical variable screening problems, typified by genome-wide association studies (GWAS) where millions of categorical genetic factors are examined for their potential influence on phenotypic traits simultaneously.